israelgreat/alx-system_engineering-devops/0x00-shell_basics/README.md

-creates a script that copies all files beginning with an upper case letter to /tmp/u creates a script that deletes all files in the current working directory that ends with ~ creates a script that creates the director welcom/,welcome/to/and welcome/to/school
+creates a script that copies all files beginning with an upper case letter to /tmp/u creates a script that deletes all files in the current working directory that ends with ~ creates a script that creates the director welcom/,welcome/to/and welcome/to/school creates a script tha list all files and direcories with /,digigts and periods